 Payment and benefits

-- at least the minimum monthly salary approved by the University of Nevada, Reno.
+- at least the minimum monthly stipend approved by the University of Nevada, Reno;

-- a Grant-in-aid/Fee Wavier to cover department share of tuition/per credit fee costs.
+- a Grant-in-aid/Registration Fee Waiver to cover department share of registration/per credit fee costs.

-- Students will have to pay remaining portion of tuition, per credit fees and ALL mandatory and differential fees.
+- Students will have to pay for any registration fees beyond 9 credits, and ALL mandatory and differential fees.